mikko-apo/ki-flow/_posts/2013-08-08-ci-build-on-change.md

     ki ci-build-on-change

-If you refresh the browser, there should be a new component called "test/result" and it should have one version available.
+Refresh the browser, there should be a new component called "demo/result" and it should have one version available.

 If you run "ki ci-build-on-change" again, no new versions are created because there isn't any changes.